dikaaayy/dikaaayy/readme.md

 * 📌  I'm based in Jakarta and Yogyakarta
 * 🖥️  See my Latest portfolio [Here](http://andikay.me)
 * ✉️  You can reach me through [dikaaayy@gmail.com](mailto:dikaaayy@gmail.com) or My socials
-* 🧠  I've been continiously and improving NextJS and TailwindCSS
+* 🧠  I've been continiously learning and improving NextJS and TailwindCSS
 * 🤝  I'm open to collaborating on React and/or NextJS projects

 ### Skills